espressif/esptool-js/README.md

 python3 -m http.server 8008
 ```

-Then open http://localhost:8008 in Chrome or Edge. `npm run rollup` to build the `bundle.js` used in the example `index.html`.
+Then open http://localhost:8008 in Chrome or Edge.
+The `npm run rollup` step builds the `bundle.js` used in the example `index.html`.

 ## License